Adding attachments to cards

 Card covers can be disabled on a board by a board admin.
 To turn them off, open the board's Additional Settings in the boards Menu and uncheck "Card Cover Images Enabled".

-Bonus Tip: Animated gifs that are less than 300 pixels wide will display as animations on card covers.
+Animated gifs that are less than 300 pixels wide and less than 5MB will display as animations on card covers.
+Check out the Giphy Power-Up to find the perfect card cover!

-You can preview your attachments within Trello without having to download them by clicking on the thumbnail of the attachment from the card back to open the preview.
-This allows you to quickly view documents, images, .PDFs, and almost anything you have attached to your card.
+You can preview image and video attachments within Trello without having to download them by clicking on the thumbnail of the attachment from the card back to open the preview.
+Other file types, like .pdf or .doc cannot be previewed.

-There is a 10 MB file upload limit per attachment, however Business Class and Trello Gold members have a 250 MB file upload limit per attachment.
-It's not possible to upload attachments via the mobile site.
-There is no limit on the number of attachments you can have on a card or board.
-Neither is there an account data storage limit.
+There is a 10 MB file upload limit per attachment.
+However, paid members have a 250 MB file upload limit per attachment.
+There is no account data storage limit in any Trello plan.

 The 10MB file upload only applies to files uploaded from your computer.
 It does not apply to files attached from Google Drive, Dropbox, Box or OneDrive.